Arithmetic Wavefront Sets and Generic $L$-packets: Introduction

 \quad

-We would like to thank T. Kaletha for his communication about the current state of art on the Vogan version of the local Langlands correspondence related to his more general version as discussed in \cite{K22}; to thank D. Vogan for his warm encouragement when we were writing up this paper and providing us some important references closely related to the project; to thank J. Adams for his informative emails which provide some background references on the subject and for his explicit atlas computations of some lower rank cases by using their method in \cite{AV21}; to thank B. Gross for giving us highly encouraging feedback on a earlier version of this paper and sending us his recent paper (\cite{G21}); to thank Jiajun Ma for bringing our attention to the software based computation by D. Johnson in \cite{Jns}; to thank C.-C. Tsai for sending us his very interesting paper (\cite{Ts22}); and to thank A.-M. Aubert, R. Howe, M. Nevins, T. Przebinda, M.-F. Vigneras, and C.-B Zhu for their interests and helpful comments on an earlier version of this paper.
+We would like to thank T. Kaletha for his communication about the current state of art on the Vogan version of the local Langlands correspondence related to his more general version as discussed in \cite{K23}; to thank D. Vogan for his warm encouragement when we were writing up this paper and providing us some important references closely related to the project; to thank J. Adams for his informative emails which provide some background references on the subject and for his explicit atlas computations of some lower rank cases by using their method in \cite{AV21}; to thank B. Gross for giving us highly encouraging feedback on a earlier version of this paper and sending us his recent paper (\cite{G22}); to thank Jiajun Ma for bringing our attention to the software based computation by D. Johnson in \cite{Jns}; to thank C.-C. Tsai for sending us his very interesting paper (\cite{Ts24}); and to thank A.-M. Aubert, R. Howe, M. Nevins, T. Przebinda, M.-F. Vigneras, and C.-B Zhu for their interests and helpful comments on an earlier version of this paper.
+Last but not least, We are very grateful to the referee of this paper for his/her valuable comments and thoughtful suggestions.